sdz14/GEO2441/README.md

 * Last Question:

-As you have hopefully noticed, the space between the points starts out quite wide apart but then gets very narrow in mid-March 2017, indicating more frequent measurements.
+As you have hopefully noticed, the space between the points starts out quite wide apart but then gets very narrow in mid-March 2017, indicating the temporal resolution of the data has increased.
 Why do you think this is?

 #### References:
 1. Gillanders, S. N., Coops, N. C., Wulder, M. A., Gergel, S. E., & Nelson, T. (2008).
 Multitemporal remote sensing of landscape dynamics and pattern change: describing natural and anthropogenic trends.
 Progress in Physical Geography: Earth and Environment, 32(5), 503–528. [https://doi.org/10.1177/0309133308098363](https://doi.org/10.1177/0309133308098363).